LeToNode/Play2.0-CN-doc/javaGuide/tutorials/todolist/JavaTodoList.md

 ## Persist the tasks in a database

-It's now time to persist the tasks in a database to make the application useful.
-Let's start by enabling a database in our application.
+It’s now time to persist the tasks in a database to make the application useful.
+Let’s start by enabling a database in our application.
 In the `conf/application.conf` file, add:

 ```
 db.default.driver=org.h2.Driver